IBM-MIL/BluePic/README.md

 #### Cloudant NoSQL DB

-* cdt_username: This username will be used to identify your created databases.
+* `cdt_username`: This username will be used to identify your created databases.
 From the Application Overview (see Figure 5 above) open the Cloudant NoSQL Instantiating Credentials by clicking on the "Show Credentials" tab of the service box:

 <p align="center">
 <img src="img/cloudant_credentials.PNG"  alt="Drawing" width=350 border=0 /></p>
 <p align="center">Figure 8.
 Credentials of a Cloudant NoSQL DB service.</p>

-Copy the “username” credential and paste it in the "cdt_username" field of keys.plist file.
+Copy the “username” credential and paste it in the `cdt_username` field of the keys.plist file.

-* cdt_db\_name: This will be the name of the main Cloudant database the iOS application will use to store information.
+* `cdt_db_name`: This will be the name of the main Cloudant database the iOS application will use to store information.
 We first must go to the Cloudant Dashboard, click on the CloudantNoSQL DB icon from the Application Overview (see Figure 5 above).
 You will land in this page:

 <p align="center">
 <img src="img/cloudant_landing.PNG"  alt="Drawing" width=700 border=0 /></p>